Inci8/gdscript-platformer-tutorial-project/README.md

 My modifications include:

+- modified level design to experiment with gameplay flow and difficulty balancing

-Adjusted player movement speed
+- adjusted player movement speed

-Adjusted jump height
+- adjusted jump height

 Further changes may be added in future.